Help

 Extreme environment PCB manufacturing for aerospace grapples with the difficulties of handling thick copper foils, which demand specialized presses to achieve uniform bonding without voids.
 Differential etching rates between copper and resist necessitate slower etchants and precise control to avoid trace widening or necking.
 Sequential build-up processes layer additional thick copper sheets, mitigating interlaminar stress concentrations that plague all-at-once lamination.
 Fabricators must validate each step to prevent barrel cracks in vias, a common failure mode under thermal shock.

-Material interactions pose risks, as thick copper's expansion coefficient of 17 ppm/°C contrasts with FR-4's 12-16 ppm/°C, potentially cracking dielectrics if not resin-rich.
-High-reliability PCB design incorporates filled vias or blind structures to isolate stresses, but manufacturing yields drop with copper weights above 6 oz.
+Material interactions pose risks, as heavy copper’s expansion coefficient of 17 ppm/°C contrasts with FR-4’s 12–16 ppm/°C, potentially cracking dielectrics if not resin-rich.
+High-reliability PCB design incorporates filled vias or blind structures to isolate stresses, but manufacturing yields typically drop to 70–80% for copper weights above 6 oz (compared with >95% for standard 1 oz boards).
+Production costs can be 3–5× higher due to longer press cycles, specialized chemistry, and lower throughput.
 Cleanliness controls per IPC standards prevent ionic contamination that accelerates dendrite growth under humidity biases seen at altitude.
 These hurdles underscore the need for process qualification in aerospace PCB materials production.

 Extreme Environment PCB Manufacturing Press